 You want to see all "<none>" listed under the Version column.

-Remove pulseaudio if it is installed.
+My recommendation is to remove pulseaudio if it is installed.

 Note: This applies only to the Raspberry Pi, and probably other similar ARM-based systems.
 Pulseaudio is fine on desktop/laptop computers with x86 processors.